IhorDomnich/exchange-react-js/README.md

-# Tasks list
+# Exchenge

 ![Add list](https://github.com/IhorDomnich/exchenge-react-js/blob/main/public/777777.jpg)

-# Description
+## Description

-This is a regular task sheet.
-In it, you can add a task, mark it as completed and also delete it.
+ This is a currency exchanger.
+He can show you how many PLN in EUR or USD.

-# Demo
+## Demo

 https://ihordomnich.github.io/exchenge-react-js/